Dharani-Thangarasu/Mediafiles/docs/integrations/Analytics/Amplitude.md

-# Amplitude Integration – Document360 Eidted
+# Amplitude Integration – Document360

 Document360 supports integration with **Amplitude**, a product analytics platform that helps track user behavior and interactions on your knowledge base.